fedora-remix-mobility/sdm845-kernel/Documentation/admin-guide/ramoops.rst

 Setting ``mem_type=2`` attempts to treat the memory region as normal memory, which enables full cache on it.
 This can improve the performance.

+Ramoops supports its memory to be allocated dynamically during early boot for plaforms that do not have support for warm boot i.e., no assurance that Ram content will be preserved across boot and for these platforms giving static Ramoops memory is not necessary as it has separate backend mechanism to retrieve ramoops content on system failure.
+More about how to enable Dynamic ramoops in ``Setting the parameters`` A.b section.

 The memory area is divided into ``record_size`` chunks (also rounded down to power of two) and each kmesg dump writes a ``record_size`` chunk of information.